DrHughHarvey/gpt3_radreports/README.md

 ## Basics

-The code in this repo is based on`ShreyaShankar's gpt3-sandbox`-> [here](https://github.com/shreyashankar/gpt3-sandbox)
+The code in this repo is based on @ShreyaShankar 's gpt3-sandbox`-> [here](https://github.com/shreyashankar/gpt3-sandbox)

 The following has only been tested on MacOS Catalina.